BRY402/SBPacker-mini/README.md

 ---

 * By default, each source container has its own separate coroutine thread.
 If a source container throws an error, the whole program won't crash, and instead only said source container that threw the error(and possibly others that depend on it) will fail.
-* To change the behavior from script to module (so that errors are in the same coroutine thread) you have to specify the source container as a module by adding a comment with context definition inside the file's source code
+* To change the context from script to module (so that errors are in the same coroutine thread) you have to specify the source container as a module by adding a comment with context definition inside the file's source code
 > Example: (inside yourFile.lua) -- @runcontext: module
-* Some supported behaviors this packer includes are:
+* Some supported run contexts this packer includes are:
 1. script (auto)
 2. module (auto)
 3. localscript